HyPolDev/Digital-Newspaper-Front/README.md

 # Newspaper React React FrontEnd
   Welcome you all to my final project at Geekhubs, this is the front end of a very simple and efective newspaper focused on writer experience and usability.
 It reaches the prestated MVP however it can be easily upgraded in many ways.
+SNAPSHOT Images NOT UP TO DATE

 <img src="./public/Captura de pantalla 2024-05-15 113756.png" alt="GitHub" />
 <img src="./public/Captura de pantalla 2024-05-15 112040.png" alt="GitHub" />